 The Division offers a Fellowship in Reproductive Endocrinology and Infertility.
-This sub-specialty training program is accredited by the Royal College, and provides comprehensive clinical and research training in GREI.
+This two-year subspecialty residency training training program is accredited by the Royal College, and provides comprehensive clinical and research training in GREI.

 Our Division also offers a comprehensive Research Fellowship in Reproductive Medicine.
 The goal of this program is to train each individual to become a successful researcher and professional.
 Fellowships range from one to four years.
 We accept students who are seeking degrees and fellows who are seeking research training to acquire the necessary skills and techniques required to carry out substantial and independent scientific research.
 Non-degree seeking applicants should contact the Research Manager.